 - The formats you require search results in (records are supplied in .pdf format as standard with mapping supplied as GIS .shp files or .pdf maps).

 - The timetable required for the return of the search results.

 You will be issued with an Information Request Number (IRxxx) which you should quote in all correspondence.

-For further details, please refer to our data access and charging policy.
+For further details, please refer to our HER user policy.